caiorss/mwiki/src/mwiki/refcard.md

 ### Raw Text

-Renders text to itself without being interpreted to anything and without any escaper character.
+This MyST role renders a text to itself without the text being interpreted to anything and without any escape character.

 Syntax: